 The Internet can be a wonderful resource for kids.
 They can use it to research school reports, communicate with teachers and other kids, and play interactive games.
-Kids who are old enough to punch in a few letters on the keyboard can literally access the world.
+Kids who are old enough to swipe a screen can have access to the world.

 But that access can also pose hazards.
 For example, an 8-year-old might do an online search for "Lego."
 But with just one missed keystroke, the word "Legs" is entered instead, and the child may be directed to a slew of websites with a focus on legs — some of which may contain pornographic material.